Jason Romero (soccer)

-Jason Romero (born February 27, 1995) is an American professional soccer player who plays as a forward for A-League club Macarthur FC.
+Jason Romero (born February 27, 1995) is an American professional soccer player who plays as a striker for NPL Victoria club Preston Lions FC.

-Early Life
+Early life

 Romero was born in San Jose to Ignacio and Evangelina Romero where he grew up watching and playing soccer.
 He attended Evergreen Valley High School and played for the school's soccer team, becoming their leading goalscorer in 2011.

 Club career

-Youth Career
+Youth and collegiate soccer

-As a youth, Romero trained under the U.S. Soccer Development Academy.
-During his time at the academy, he played against professional clubs preferably academies teams of the MLS where he would frequently score against.
-In March 2013, he was called into the U.S. National Youth Camps after receiving player of the week in his previous match where he scored the game-winning goal.
-Due to his goalscoring talent, it earned him a trial at the Colorado Rapids and interest from top clubs in the United States and Mexico.

-College Career

-Pima College

-Romero played in Arizona for Pima Community College.
-He was the top goalscorer for the college, breaking the record for most goals scored in a season and winning the ACCAC Division I Player of the Year.Additionally, he was named in the NJCAA All-American soccer team.
-The college finished third in the division and Romero left soon after to move back to California.

-UCLA Bruins

-On February 3, 2016, Romero moved to UCLA Bruins.
+Romero started playing soccer at the De Anza Force youth academy.
+He committed to playing college soccer at the Yavapai College, where he went on to score 22 goals in 23 games.
+He continued this prolific form when he transferred to the Pima Community College for 2015, scoring 32 in 23.
+He transferred again for 2016, scoring twice in 11 games for the UCLA Bruins, before another transfer, this time to the Portland Pilots, where he scored three times in 15 appearances.

 FC Tucson

 On April 27, 2018, Romero signed with FC Tucson among 5 other new signings.
-Romero helped Tucson advance to the second round of the U.S. Open Cup scoring a goal in a 2-1 win over Máquina.
-Romero scored again in the second round but his side eventually lost 4-2 to Las Vegas Lights.
+Romero helped Tucson advance to the second round of the U.S. Open Cup scoring a goal in a 2–1 win over Máquina.
+Romero scored again in the second round but his side eventually lost 4–2 to Las Vegas Lights.